 NORTHWESTERN HIGH SCHOOL

-Detention will be held with Mrs. Woodruff in room 124.
+Wednesday school will be held with Mr. Yomboro in room 121.

 The Out-of- School guest application for this year’s prom is now available in the front office.

-They will be selling Post Prom tickets in the commons during lunch periods today thru Thursday.
+They will be selling Post Prom tickets in the commons during lunch periods.
 Please have your paperwork ready to turn in at that time.
 Ticket prices are $5.00 for everyone except for Northwestern HS seniors who are free.

-Prom tickets will be on sale starting next Wednesday, April 23rd.
-Tickets will be available the mornings of: Tuesday, April 29
+Prom tickets will be on sale starting Wednesday, April 23rd.
+Tickets will also be available on the mornings of: Tuesday, April 29, Thursday, May 1, and Tuesday, May 6

 We will also be selling tickets at the WCSCC on Wednesday, April 30th during lunch periods.